 Students who wish to declare psychology as a major after enrolling in the University should consult with the department’s academic counselor for application procedures and criteria.

-Students majoring in psychology must complete 44 credits with a minimum grade of C- in each course and a 2.00 overall average in all major requirements.
+Students majoring in psychology must complete 44 credits with a minimum grade of C- in each course and a 2.0 overall average in all major requirements.
 The psychology department does not accept other departments’ statistics courses toward the psychology major.
 Students who have taken a statistics course other than PSYC 402 must pass a competency exam in order to apply to the major and/or register for PSYC 502.
-Students with a first major in psychology may not use PSYC 401 or 571 to fulfill general education requirements.
-Students may use PSYC 402, Statistics, for either the General Education Group II Quantitative Reasoning requirement or the major requirement, but not both.
-Students who use PSYC 402 for the general education requirement must take an additional psychology course that is eligible for major credit to replace PSYC 402 in the major.
+Major department courses taken to satisfy major requirements cannot be used to satisfy Discovery requirements.
+Students who use PSYC 402 for the Discovery requirement must take an additional psychology course that is eligible for major credit to replace PSYC 402 in the major.
 (PSYC 444 and 595 may NOT be used for this purpose.)